 Many crash dieters find that they slow down their metabolism by going without food for long periods of time, but this strategy is unhealthy and isn't recommended for people trying to gain weight for muscle.

-Gaining weight properly takes a lot of intentionality to do it right.
+Learning how to gain healthy weight takes a lot of hard work and dedication.
 Binging on soda and donuts can only get you so far and will likely destroy your health in the process.
-You can follow these nine strategies to succeed in gaining weight in a healthy way.
+You can follow these 9 healthy ways to gain weight.

 1. Eat Constantly (At Least Every 4 Hours)